 COMG 371: Message Processing

 This course is designed to address two related, fundamental questions: How does communication work?
 And what happens when we communicate?
-The goal of this course is to help students develop a basic understanding of communication as a process of creating shared understanding at one or more levels.
-To accomplish this, we will define and discuss key components of human communication processes, including codes, media, common ground, inference-making and theory of mind, and examine how they work in contemporary models and theories.
-We will also discuss theories about its origins and links to cooperative behavior more generally.
-Through this, we will come to see human communication as a deeply social and collaborative activity, and gain a better understanding of how it can succeed and fail.
+The goal of this course is to help students come to see communication as a process of creating shared understanding at one or more levels.
+To accomplish this, we will define and discuss key components of human communication processes, including messages, media systems, communicative codes, theory of mind, mindreading, inference-making and common ground, and examine how they work in contemporary models and theories.
+We will also discuss theories about the origins of human communication and related social-cognitive skills, and their links to cooperation more generally.
+Finally, we will discuss how a message processing perspective—that is, viewing communication as a process of creating shared understanding—can shed new light on widely studied phenomena such as miscommunication, deception, interpersonal adjustment (i.e., accommodation) and communication competence.
+Through the topics covered in this course, students will come to see human communication as a deeply social and collaborative activity, and gain a better understanding of how it can succeed and fail.

 COMG 385: Culture and Communication